ga-wdi-boston/wdi_10_js_hw_d3_exploration/explanation.md

 # D3 Graph - Plotting Obesity Rates against Number of McDonalds per Capita, by State

+There didn't end up being much of a correlation, but in any case...

 General flow:

 1. Define variables that will capture the x and y values for each data element (i.e., state)